Fanoos: Multi-Resolution, Multi-Strength, Interactive Explanations for Learned Systems: The Methodology of Fanoos

 \subsection{Generating Descriptions}

-Having generated $B$, we produce an initial response, $r_0$, to the user's query in three steps as follows: (1) for each member of $B$, we extract the box tuple members that were illuminated by $q$ (in the case where $S_{IO}$ is illuminated, we produce a joint box over both tuple members), forming a set of joint boxes, $B'$; (2) next, we heuristically search over $P$ for members that describe $B'$ and compute a set of predicates covering all boxes; (3) finally, we format the box covering for user presentation.
-A sample result answer is shown in \cref{lst:initialanswer}, and details on steps (2) and (3) how to produce it follow below.
-Pseudocode for the process can be found in \cref{subsec:generateDescription}.
+Having generated $B$, we produce an initial response, $r_0$, to the user's query in three steps as follows: \begin{enumerate*}[{label=(\arabic*)}] \item for each member of $B$, we extract the box tuple members that were illuminated by $q$ (in the case where $S_{IO}$ is illuminated, we produce a joint box over both tuple members), forming a set of joint boxes, $B'$; \item next, we heuristically search over predicates $P$ for members that describe box $B'$ and compute a set of predicates covering all boxes; \item finally, we format the box covering for user presentation. \end{enumerate*} A sample result answer is shown in \cref{lst:initialanswer}, and details on steps \ref{gendescr-step2} and \ref{gendescr-step3} how to produce it follow below.
+Pseudocode for the process can be found in \cref{subsec:generateDescription}.\footnote{ Generally speaking, in the event that any prose provided in this section (\cref{sec:q3_methodology}) appears to be in discrepancy with the pseudocode, the pseudocode should be taken as the more reliable / more likely accurate source between the two.}

 \lstinputlisting[ caption={Initial answer to question in \cref{lst:idpquestion}.
 Also see \cref{subsec:FanoosAndPrettyUI} and \ref{sec:sup:extendedIO}.}, label={lst:initialanswer}, linerange={8-11}, basicstyle= , breakatwhitespace=true, breaklines=true, postbreak=\mbox{{$\hookrightarrow$}\space} ]{resultsPendulums.txt}